KelseyBrick/PSYCHO-403/Assignment_3/README.md

 u
 e

 4. Using indexing, remove the color "purple" and add "indigo" and "violet" to the list instead.
+See code:
 ```
 colours.remove("purple")
 print(colours)